wlonk/arcadia/appendix/passions.rst

 Appendix: Passions
 ==================

+Each passion gives you three things:

+-  a set of triggers for regaining passion tokens
+-  a starting spell
+-  a set of marks to choose from when you suffer consequences casting a spell.

 Absolution
 ----------

-You did, or think you did, some kind of wrong to someone.
-What was it?
+You did, or think you did, something terrible to someone.
+What was it, and to whom was it done?

 +----------+-----------------------------------------------------------------+
 | Tokens   | When you...                                                     |